greatsuspender/thegreatsuspender/README.md

 ### Read this if you have lost tabs from your browser

-I have written a guide for how to recover your lost tabs here: https://github.com/deanoemcke/thegreatsuspender/issues/526
+I have written a guide for how to recover your lost tabs [here](https://github.com/deanoemcke/thegreatsuspender/issues/526 ).

 ### Welcome